NotebookLM: The AI That Only Knows What You Tell It

 The Honest Tradeoffs

-NotebookLM’s greatest strength is also its most significant limitation: it only knows what you tell it.
+NotebookLM’s greatest strength is also its most significant limitation.
+It only knows what you tell it.

 It’s not a general-purpose AI assistant.
 You can’t ask it for recipe suggestions or to help you write a tweet.
 It won’t brainstorm baby names or explain quantum physics (unless you’ve uploaded a document about quantum physics).
 If you want a wide-ranging AI conversation partner, ChatGPT or Claude will serve you better.
 NotebookLM is a specialist, and it’s deliberately narrow.